-- Note that... - Entity type can be as a source for multiple hierarchies - Each entity type can have at most one generalization - Additional constraints - Covering constraint - Each entity must be of at least one specific type - I.e. each Person is a Professor or Student (or both) - Overlap constraint - Each entity must be of at most one specific type - I.e. there is no Student that would be a Professor at the same time
+- Note that... - Entity type can be a source for multiple hierarchies - Each entity type can have at most one generalization - Additional constraints - Covering constraint (complete/partial) - Each entity must be of at least one specific type - I.e. each Person is a Professor or Student (or both) - Disjointness constraint (exclusive/overlapping) - Each entity must be of at most one specific type - I.e. there is no Student that would be a Professor at the same time